 Code Insert 02

 This function was then used inside a Materialized View along with all other relevant data needed to check in a patient.
 When an owner comes in with their pets, the pets are usually either ill or anxious; thus, anything to make the check in practice will be appreciated from a customer stand point.
 To assist with this business, need a Materialized View was chosen instead of an ad-hoc query or a traditional View.
-To further speed up the process of patient check-in non-unique indexes were built on the attributes for the pet’s first name and the owner’s last name; these are the columns most likely to be used to search for an incoming patient.
+To further speed up the process of patient check-in, non-unique indexes were built on the attributes of the pet’s first name and the owner’s last name; these are the columns most likely to be used to search for an incoming patient.
 The Materialized View refreshes only once an hour, as it is highly unlikely that a customer is going to have a dramatic change in data within an hour; and allows for reception to pull up the most accurate information as new customers come in for their appointments [figure 20].